Leukaemia is the name given to a group of cancers that originate in the bone marrow and cause abnormal blood cell production.

 The precise cause of leukaemia is not known.
 However, some genetic, environmental and lifestyle factors that increase the likelihood of developing leukaemia have been identified.
 The risk factors, which differ for different types of leukaemia, include the following:

-- Previous cancer treatment: cancer patients treated with certain types of chemotherapy and radiation therapy may later develop acute myeloid leukaemia or acute lymphocytic leukaemia
+- Previous cancer treatment with certain types of chemotherapy and radiation therapy

-- Chromosomal abnormalities: people with certain genetic conditions, such as Down syndrome, have a higher risk of developing leukaemia.
+- Chromosomal abnormalities: people born with certain genetic conditions, such as Down syndrome.

 Signs, symptoms, and diagnosis

-The symptoms of leukaemia are typically vague and non-specific and may be overlooked early in the disease because they resemble symptoms of influenza (the flu) and other common illnesses.
+The symptoms of leukaemia are typically vague and non-specific and may be overlooked early in the disease because they resemble symptoms of the flu and other common illnesses.
 Additionally, some forms of chronic leukaemia produce no symptoms initially and can go unnoticed and hence untreated for many years.

 Depending on the type of leukaemia, symptoms may include: